EmAdd9/SwingChat/README.md

 ![Chatting Application](https://img.freepik.com/premium-vector/chat-app-logo-design-template-can-be-used-icon-chat-application-logo_605910-1724.jpg)

 This project is a Java-based chatting application that enables real-time communication between host and client machines.
-It utilizes Java Swing for the graphical user interface and Socket Programming for establishing network communication.
+It utilizes Java Swing for the graphical user interface and Socket Programming for establishing network.

 ## Features